10 years spent in Italy, eight in Venice. A Japanese trained chef made this choice because got in love with Italian flavors and kitchen.

 The wine list, especially the red ones, is a book tick as the yellow pages.
 150 pages.
 The white wines list is of 80 pages, the bubbles is of 50 and also the list of mineral waters is quite long.

 I have been to eat there only once and alone.
 When I go to any starred restaurant I go alone because I have to be concentrated.
-I go there as to study and I also pay a lot of money so I have to maximize my investment.
+I go there as to study and I also pay a lot of money so I have to maximize my investment on trading stocks.
 When you go to eat alone somewhere, they understand you’re a chef and maybe the waiters start to speak with you.
 If there is maybe a Japanese one working there, they could introduce me to to the kitchen staff after my meal and I can try to become a little friend.
 That’s why I prefer to go alone.

 I never imagined the cuisine world is so democratic.
 So you went at Pinchiorri by hoping to find a job there…